Aleksandar Jovanović Ćuta: 2021–present

-In August 2021, Ćuta and his newly formed Ecological uprising organisation announced that a protest would be held on 11 September.
+In August 2021, Jovanović and his newly formed Ecological Uprising (EU) organisation announced that a protest would be held on 11 September.
 That protest marked the beginning of the 2021–2022 environmental protests, which were held until February 2022.
 He played a key role in the protests.
 During the protests, he received criticism from government officials, while the pro-government media spread attacked his career and views.
 His demands were mainly centred around Rio Tinto.
 In November, he called for the radicalisation of the protests, which led to roadblocks being organised across Serbia in late November and early December.
-During that period, he signed a coalition agreement with Zelenović's Together for Serbia (ZZS) party, and announced his participation in the 2022 general election.
-The coalition was formalised in January 2022, under the name We Must. Ćuta appeared first on the We Must ballot list.
-The coalition won around 5% of the popular vote and 13 seats in the National Assembly; he won his seat and became a MP.
+During that period, he discussed with Zelenović and Radomir Lazović from NDB about the creation of a coalition.
+He then signed a coalition agreement with Zelenović's Together for Serbia (ZZS) party, and announced his participation in the 2022 general election.
+The coalition was formalised in January 2022, under the name We Must.
+Jovanović appeared first on the We Must ballot list.
+The coalition won around 5% of the popular vote and 13 seats in the National Assembly; he won his seat and became a member of the National Assembly.

-In May, he announced the merger of Action, led by Zelenović, Ecological Uprising, and Assembly of Free Serbia into a joint political party, which occurred on 11 June.
-Together with Biljana Stojković and Zelenović, he became one of the co-leaders of the party.
-During the constitutive session of the National Assembly was held on 1 August, he announced that he would head the committee for environmentalism, although he ended up being assigned as a member of the committee.
+In May 2021, he announced the merger of Action, led by Zelenović, Ecological Uprising, and Assembly of Free Serbia into a joint left-wing political party, which occurred on 11 June.
+Together with Biljana Stojković and Zelenović, he became one of the co-leaders of the party, named Together (Zajedno).
+After being sworn in as a member of the National Assembly on 1 August 2022, he was assigned head of the committee for environmental protection and a member of the committee for culture and information.
+He has continued his environmental activism even after being elected member of the National Assembly.
+He took part at the protests at Savski Nasip in March 2023 and the Serbia Against Violence protests which began in May 2023.
+Due to internal disagreements inside Together, Ćuta and other members of EU left the party in September 2023.
+Jovanović and his organisation took part in the 2023 election as part of the Serbia Against Violence coalition.
+He was successfully re-elected to the National Assembly.
+Once the 14th National Assembly of Serbia was constituted in February 2024, he became the parliamentary leader of his organisation.